mdibaiee/mahdi.blog/_posts/2022-09-15-pahlavi-avestan-intro.md

 # Persian Calendar Month Names

+<span class='pahlavi'>nyjEl|rp</span> (Farvardîn): same as <span class='pahlavi'>nyTl|rp</span> (farvartîn), belonging to Farvar or Fravashi, the name of the 1st month & 19th day of every month of Zoroastrian Year; فروردین.

+<span class='pahlavi'>|_Gvn</span> (vohûman): of good mind, the supreme intelligence, the Angel or personification of the good mind, Behman Ameshaspend; بهمن.

 <span class='pahlavi'>tGynpF</span> (spend-armat): name of an Amesha-spenta who has special charge of the Earth and women: sometimes it is the mother Eart, it is also the name of the 12th month of the year and also the fifth day of the month of Zoroastrian Calendar; اسفند، اسپندارمد.

-<span class='pahlavi'>|_Gvn</span> (vohûman): of good mind, the supreme intelligence, the Angel or personification of the good mind, Behman Ameshaspend; بهمن.

 # Additional resources